DanielShuey/testme/README.md

     is? first_name: 'Deckard'

-> If there are arguments, put your expression inside a string
+> If there are arguments, you can put your expression inside a string

     is? 'sum(2,2)', 4

-> You can also use a block
+> Or you can also use a block

     is? {topic.sum(2, 2) == 4}